korede-folarin/Bank-Customer-Churn-Visual-Predictive-Analysis/README.md

 # Bank-Customer-Churn-Visual-Predictive-Analysis
 A compact, well-documented data visualization and ML project exploring why bank customers churn and how to predict it using a classical ML pipeline.
-This repo contains the original Jupyter notebook and a polished PDF report/poster.
+This repo contains the original Jupyter notebook.